 All structured surveys, staff or patient, administered by post, in hospital, or via a one-to-one interview, undertaken for clinical audit are subject to approval by the Questionnaire, Interview and Survey (QIS) Group.
 The group offers advice on survey design and is responsible for monitoring all survey activity at the Trust.
-Please contact Paul Lewis, Patient Experience and Involvement Team Manager for advice on structured surveys/ questionnaires.
-If you require advice on unstructured interviews and focus groups, this should be discussed with Tony Watkin, the Trust's Public Involvement Project Lead.
-The contact details for QIS, Paul Lewis, and Tony Watkin are listed at the end of this guide.
+Please contact the Patient Experience Team for advice on structured surveys / questionnaires or on unstructured interviews and focus groups.
+The contact details are listed at the end of this guide.